 Tips When Shopping For Term Life Insurance

-- The term for life insurance is the number of years you will be paying bills.
+- The term for life insurance is the number of years you will pay bills.
 Choose a term that will help protect your family if you die—for example, purchasing a 30-year term to reflect your bills on a mortgage payment.

 - If you were not around, your family would need a certain amount of money to live to maintain their current lifestyle.
-Purchase an amount that will reflect their monthly expenses.
+So purchase an amount that will reflect their monthly expenses.

 What is whole life insurance?